django-crispy-forms/django-crispy-forms/README.rst

 Note
 ----

-django-crispy-forms only supports Django 1.3 or higher with Python 2.6.x or Python 2.7.x.
+django-crispy-forms supports Django 1.3 or higher with Python 2.6.x, Python 2.7.x and Python 3.3.x.
 If you need to support Python 2.5 or Django 1.2 you will need to use a version of django-crispy-forms less than 1.3.
 For earlier versions of Django or Python you will need to use django-uni-form 0.7.0.

 .. _Django: http://djangoproject.com